JuliaPolyhedra/Polyhedra.jl/docs/src/installation.md

 julia> using Polyhedra
 ```

-Polyhedra includes a default implementation for every operation but external library can also be used.
+Polyhedra includes a default library supporting every operation but external library can also be used.
 See the next section on installing a library.

 ## Getting Libraries